commtech/cppfscc/README.md

 _This tutorial has already been set up for you at_ [`examples/tutorial.cpp`](https://github.com/commtech/cppfscc/tree/master/examples/tutorial.cpp).

-First, drop `cfscc.dll` and `cfscc.lib` into a test directory.
-Now that those files are copied over, create a new C file (named tutorial.c) with the following code.
+First, drop `cppfscc.dll`, `cppfscc.lib` and `cfscc.dll` into a test directory.
+Now that those files are copied over, create a new C++ file (named tutorial.cpp) with the following code.

 ```c++
 #include <iostream> /* cout, endl */